To Kill A Mockingbird

 Another To Kill a Mockingbird passage captures the gender roles of the time period.
 “She seemed glad to see me when I appeared in the kitchen, and by watching her I began to think there was some skill involved in being a girl.”

 Since To Kill a Mockingbird is a story for students currently in high school, teachers can implement a few games to remind the students about the important issues in the book.
 First, teachers can ask each student to come up with a question from the book.
 Students are divided into two groups.
 The group that answers the most questions created by the other group wins.
-Additionally, teachers can put together a To Kill A Mockingbird spelling list and students can use this list to practice not only their spelling, but also their knowledge of the book.
+Additionally, teachers can put together a spelling list, or use this ready made high school To Kill A Mockingbird spelling list, and students can use this list to practice not only their spelling, but also their knowledge of the book.
 Finally, students can draw a scene from the book.
 Then students can vote on which scene is the most compelling, most comical, or most true to the book.